 I would like to point towards a conversation that has been happening in Jungian psychology for some time, about the puer personality(and also about the psychology of the puer).

 ‘When that which has wings can touch the earth’ said Jung.
 And we could say, if the Sixties youth who wanted to kiss the sky could just get at least one foot on the ground.
-If they could just bend down and kiss the earth.
-If they could just temper some of that wild soaring spirit and come down to earth.
-Or put down some roots in the earth, then the sometimes overly ambitious, idealistic and optimistic youth could really begin to take birth in the world.
+If they could just kneel down and kiss the earth.
+If they could just land on the earth that might be a start.
+If they could just temper some of that wild soaring spirit and come down to earth where there are usually some normal commitments as well as aspects or ordinary mundane life.
+If they could just put down some roots in the earth, they could begin to take birth.

-But I also like some of James Hillman’s revisioning of the puer.
-He saw legitimacy in some of the puer ambition. ‘‘The main problem with the puer’ he said ‘'is that they don’t take their vision seriously enough’'.
-And he also said 'Without this archetypal component affecting our lives there would be no spiritual drive, no new sparks, no going beyond the given, no grandeur and sense of personal destiny'.
-Hillman often saw things from the side of the puer, because Senex style systems and structures have tended to dominate the world.
+But, I also like some of James Hillman’s revisioning of the puer.
+Where he saw a legitimacy in some of the puer ambition.
+He said 'Without this archetypal component affecting our lives there would be no spiritual drive, no new sparks, no going beyond the given, no grandeur and sense of personal destiny'.
+Hillman often saw things from the side of the puer, because Senex style systems and structures have tended to dominate the world’. ‘

 ………..

 I have had many years to think about the Sixties now.
 I will always love the Sixties and its puer spirit.
-I grew up in a small and conservative country town, and it felt like a breath of fresh air to me.
-I can still remember the sense of adventure and the self-exploration and discovery.
+As mentioned before I grew up in a small and conservative country town, and it felt like a breath of fresh air to me.
+I can still remember the adventurous spirit of the Sixties.

 And the puer long haired Sixties youth must have contributed something to our society, because even the Establishment are falling over themselves backwards, to honor them now.
 Giving Bob Dylan a Nobel Prize for literature, and we now have Sir Paul McCartney and Sir Mick Jagger and Sir Ray Davies from The Kinks.
 Leonard Cohen is sadly missed and Joni Mitchell a living treasure, and everyone even seems to love Keith Richards now.